16 min read

 Circle handles spaces (think: channels or groups), courses, events, and live streams.
 The member experience is polished.
 Custom domains are supported on all paid plans.

 Where it falls short: You still don’t own your data.
-Circle’s pricing tiers are confusing, with some features that should be standard getting gated at higher plans.
+Circle’s pricing tiers are confusing, with features that should be standard getting gated at higher plans.
 At scale, costs rise significantly.
+This is the core SaaS problem - you’re renting your community, just at a slightly different price point than Skool.

 Best for: Creators who want a Skool-like SaaS experience with slightly more flexibility and a cleaner UI.

-If Circle is on your shortlist, it is worth understanding how Circle compares to BuddyBoss before committing to either platform.
+If Circle is on your shortlist, it’s worth understanding how Circle compares to BuddyBoss before committing to either platform.

 Mighty Networks pitches itself as the “culture-first” community platform.
 It’s been around longer than Skool and has a more developed feature set, particularly for native mobile apps.